chenjulie10/jchen_dbt_project/README.md

 - Ensuring deduplication
 - Using jinja templating to establish reusable code
 - Adding tests on columns
-- Using seeds for mapping
+- Using seeds for mapping and csv files